baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_layering.md

 ## Prep

-Download the PETCTFusion-Tutorial-Data dataset as described in the [sample data sets](index.md#sample-data) section.
+Download the PETCTFusion-Tutorial-Data dataset as described in the [sample data](sample_data.md#tutorial-data-links) section.

 Extract the PETCTFusion-Tutorial-Data to a subfolder under ImageVolumes/ as shown.